JohnSchwitz/Data-Science-Course/README.md

 https://vimeo.com/707144221

-A description of the 5 Course Modules is attached.
+A description of the 5 Course Modules, exercises and links to colabs is in the Folder: Analyst Course for Data Scientists.